soilwise-he/SoilWise-documentation/tech/docs/infrastructure/git.md

 # GIT versioning system

 All aspects of the SoilWise repository can be managed through the [SoilWise GIT](https://github.com/soilwise-he){target=_blank} repository.
-This allows all members of the Soil mission and EUSO community to provide feedback or contribute to any of the aspects.
+This allows all members of the Mission Soil and EUSO community to provide feedback or contribute to any of the aspects.

 ## Documentation

 Documentation is maintained in the markdown format using [McDocs](https://www.mkdocs.org/){target=_blank} and deployed as html or pdf using GitHub Pages.

-An interactive preview of architecture diagrams is also maintained and published using GitHub Pages. e
+An interactive preview of architecture diagrams is also maintained and published using GitHub Pages.

 ## Source code

 Software libraries tailored or developed in the scope of SoilWise are maintained through the GIT repository.